 Peter Yesawich, vice chairman of MMGY Global, provided assurance to advisors in the audience thataffluent travelers value time over money and that, accordingly, 29 percent plan to use advisors to plan their next trips.
 Their attitude is, "If I'm going to travel, it had better be good," he said.

 Moreover, 55 percent of affluent travelers want to be treated like a VIP and 53 percent are willing topay for luxury lodging, he said, adding that the affluent travelers' perception of value is based less on saving money that enjoying an experience that exceeds their expectations.

 The synopsis of the Luxury Travel Advisor's ULTRA Summit 2014 will be published in a white paper tobe distributed to all attendees.

 RDR PR LLC

-The company drives business investment, innovation and demand-creation in the markets it serves by bringing together investors, buyers, sellers and professionals through its over 120 trade shows, conferences and other business events, informing them through more than 100 business media and information products and supporting clients with a comprehensive platform of marketing solutions.
+The company drives business investment, innovation and demand-creation in the markets it serves by bringing together investors, buyers, sellers and professionals through its over 120 trade shows, conferences and other business events and informing them through related business media and information products.
 Questex"s industry-focused business units include Life Sciences & Healthcare, Hospitality & Travel, Beauty & Wellness, Technology & Telecom groups.

 Questex is headquartered in Newton, Massachusetts.
-The company employs over 350 dedicated professional staff members, who are located in offices throughout the United States, Europe and the Asia-Pacific region.
+The company employs over 350 professional staff members operating in the United States and the Americas, Europe, the Middle East and Asia-Pacific regions.
 For more information, visit questex.com.